MuhammadAkif/toddle/README.md

 # toddle
-Its a todo app to help you manage your daily tasks.
+Its a todo app to help you manage your